Tanz0rz/haxe-fmod/README.md

 **3. Set up the FMOD Engine SDK:**

 This library requires you to supply your own FMOD Engine SDK (separate from FMOD Studio).
+The only officially supported version is 2.03.12.
 Download it from [fmod.com/download](https://www.fmod.com/download).

-Required version:
-- **All platforms**: FMOD Engine 2.03.12 (recommended — pre-built binaries target this version)
-- Other versions are supported for HashLink builds — see [Using a Different FMOD Version](#using-a-different-fmod-version)
+If you would like to use any other version of the FMOD Engine, see [Selecting an FMOD Engine Version](#selecting-an-fmod-engine-version).

-**For OS-native builds**, set the `FMOD_SDK` environment variable to point to the FMOD Engine directory:
+**For C++ and HashLink builds**, set the `FMOD_SDK` environment variable to point to the FMOD Engine directory:

 ```bash
 # For Linux/macOS